Why SGLI Alone Is Not Enough Life Insurance

 What Happens After Separation

 SGLI converts to Veterans’ Group Life Insurance (VGLI) when you leave service, but premiums increase significantly with age.
 A 35-year-old veteran could pay three times more for VGLI than a comparable private policy.
+I’ve seen veterans shocked by the premium jump.
+Plan ahead.

 Consider Supplemental Coverage